-Red yest rice, produced by the fermentation of rice due to the action of a fungus, Monascus purpureus, showed favourable effects on plasma chol, due to its active principle monacolin K, corresponding to the chemical structure of lovastatin.
+Red yest rice, produced by the fermentation of rice due to the action of a fungus, Monascus purpureus, showed favourable effects on plasma cholesterol, due to its active principle monacolin K, corresponding to the chemical structure of lovastatin;

 Chromium helps to maintain normal blood glucose levels, it contributes to normal glucose-insulin metabolism and can delay increased level of blood glucose.